unconst/BitTensor/README.md

 <p align="center"> "raw natural language text"  ---> [ f(T) ]  --->  [fixed length representation] </p>

 The standard scheme for learning a representation is as follows.
-First, the raw text is tokenized, for instance at the word[], sentence[], or byte level[], to create a sequence of discrete tokens T = (t1, t2, . . . , tn ).
+First, the raw text is tokenized, for instance at the word[32], sentence[31], or byte level[7], to create a sequence of discrete tokens T = (t1, t2, . . . , tn ).
 The modeling task consists in learning a representation for that sequence f(T) = f(t1, t2, . . . , tn).

-Our representation function can be trained in any number of supervised[][][] or unsupervised[][][] forms.
+Our representation function can be trained in any number of supervised or unsupervised forms.
 However, commonly this is achieved in an unsupervised manner, where a Neural Network archietecture parameterixzed by θ, trains f(T) to predict other tokens T' in its near context.

 <p align="center">  maximize ∏ P (T' | f(T)) </p>

-Intuitively "you shall know a word by the company it keeps" - John Rupert Firth, and this high-level paradigm has been shared and successfully used by a large number of training tasks to build incredibly successful word representations for language.
+Intuitively "you shall know a word by the company it keeps" - John Rupert Firth, and this high-level paradigm has been shared and successfully applied by a large number of models to build incredibly powerful representations for language.
 These include:

 <ul>
+<li> ELMO [31] representations from bidirectional recurrent neural networks.

-<li>BERT [5] which uses multi-word masking strategies.</li>
+<li>BERT [5] representations from multi-word masking strategies.</li>

-<li>MT-DNN [14] which combines pre-training with multi-task knowledge transfer.</li>
+<li>MT-DNN [14] representationsfrom multi-task knowledge transfer.</li>

-<li>GPT-2 [7] which adds task information from an independently sourced question-answering dataset.</li>
+<li>GPT-2 [7] representations from a question-answering dataset.</li>

-<li>XLM which uses language embeddings to improve performance for cross-lingual tasks.</li>
+<li>XLM representations from cross-lingual tasks.</li>

-<li>ERNIE [10] which adds entity/phrase level masking and</li>
+<li>ERNIE [10] representations entity/phrase level masking </li>

-<li>XLNet [9] which implements learning across all mask permutations.</li>
+<li>XLNet [9] representations across all mask permutations.</li>

 </ul>

 ### Incentives